OutSystems/docs-product/src/deploying-apps/mobile-app-packaging-delivery/generate-distribute-mobile-app/publish-apple-app-store.md

 Now that [your application is prepared](#Application-Preparation) and the IPA file generated you can now [submit your application for review](https://developer.apple.com/help/app-store-connect/manage-submissions-to-app-review/submit-for-review).
 Apple is going to review your application before making it available in the App Store.

+For more information about privacy updates for Apple App Store submissions, refer [here](privacy-updates-for-apple-app-store-submissions.md)

 The process is complete.
 You'll receive feedback from Apple about your application submission.

 ______________________________________________________________